opendocsg/slw-judgments-backfill/2018_SGHC_125/report.md

 21     Further, according to the Defence, little weight should be placed on the Statement as it was given by the Accused under a threat made by DSP Razif to the effect that the Accused would have to stay in the lock-up overnight, that he would be kept locked up and that his children would be sent

 to a foster home. [note: 42] The Accused was also subject to oppressive conditions when he was in the lock-up.
 The failure of DSP Razif to inform the Accused of his right not to say anything that would expose him to a criminal charge should also lead to the Statement being given little weight.
-The Defence argued that the Court of Appeal decisions in _Public Prosecutor v Mazlan bin Maidun and another_ [1992] 3 SLR(R) 968 (“ _Mazlan_ ”) and _Lim Thian Lai v Public Prosecutor_ [2006] 1 SLR(R) 319 (“ _Lim Thian Lai_ ”) which held that the recording officer need not inform a suspect or an accused of his
+The Defence argued that the Court of Appeal decisions in _Public Prosecutor v Mazlan bin Maidun and another_ <span class="citation">[1992] 3 SLR(R) 968</span> (“ _Mazlan_ ”) and _Lim Thian Lai v Public Prosecutor_ <span class="citation">[2006] 1 SLR(R) 319</span> (“ _Lim Thian Lai_ ”) which held that the recording officer need not inform a suspect or an accused of his

 or her legal right to remain silent should be re-examined. [note: 43]